The Best Drum Sticks For Worship

-Brush wise, I feel like a song usually just tells you when you should be playing with brushes.
+Brush wise, I think a song usually tells you when you should be playing with brushes.
 It’s not usually a creative go-to for me, but something that a song kind of screams at you ‘BRUSHES FOR THIS ONE DUH’.
 I’ll go to brushes when it feels like the song needs a shaker-like rhythm or more subtle subdivision.”

-I hope these examples give you permission and EXCITEMENT around choosing the stick that is right for you and your environment!
+I hope these examples give you permission and EXCITEMENT about choosing the right stick for you and your environment!

 Play different kinds of sticks!